 - Visa in Europe – Account Information Security (AIS)

-PCI DSS was introduced by the international payment system Visa in September 2006 on the territory of CEMEA (Central Europe, Middle East, and Africa) as mandatory, and as a result and its effect extends on Russia.
+PCI DSS was introduced by the international payment system Visa on September 2006 on the territory of CEMEA (Central Europe, Middle East and Africa) as mandatory, and as a result and its effect extends on Russia.
 Therefore, service providers (processing centers, payment gateways, Internet providers) working directly with VisaNet must undergo an audit procedure for compliance with the requirements of the standard.

 - external Qualified Security Assessor (QSA) audit performed by a PCI QSA company in the organization’s facility which is being audited

 - filling out a Self Assessment Questionnaire (SAQ)

 - automated ASV (Approved Scanning Vendors) scanning of network perimeter vulnerabilities.

 The compliance verification method or a combination of methods is chosen regarding the certification level of merchant or service enterprise.